New grant funds critical exploration into energy storage technology

 “Long-duration storage will be a critical part of creating a clean, affordable and reliable grid, so we’re proud to play a role making these groundbreaking, first-of-a-kind utility-scale projects possible,” said Mario Fernandez, head of Breakthrough Energy Catalyst.
 “By investing in clean energy storage solutions, Xcel Energy is laying the groundwork for a net-zero future that’s affordable and keeps the lights on regardless of the weather, and these projects will help accelerate our journey there.”

-While most existing battery technologies provide less than eight hours of energy storage, Form Energy’s iron-air batteries could deliver electricity for 100 hours at costs competitive with conventional power plants.
-The batteries, which rely on a reversible rusting process, will allow Xcel Energy to integrate more low-cost, renewable energy into its system and maintain the reliability of the grid as it retires all of its coal plants by 2030.
+While most existing battery technologies provide less than eight hours of energy storage, Form Energy’s iron-air batteries could deliver electricity for at costs competitive with conventional power plants.
+The batteries, which rely on a reversible rusting process, will allow Xcel Energy to integrate more low-cost, renewable energy into its system and maintain the reliability of the grid as it retires its coal plants by 2030.
 The multi-day energy storage systems will strengthen the grid against normal day-to-day, week-to-week, and season-to-season weather variability, as well as to extreme weather events such as severe winter storms and polar vortex events.

 In addition to the grant funding, Xcel Energy plans to use provisions in the federal Inflation Reduction Act, such as renewable energy tax credits, to further lower the cost of the iron-air batteries.
 The projects are expected to come online as early as 2025 and are subject to regulatory approvals in their respective states.